HarryGX0331/GPP-LAPD/README.md

 - **Time**: normalized to $1 / \omega_0\$.
 - **Frequencies**: normalized to $\omega_0$.

-   When choosing $\omega_0$, make sure it is appropriate for your simulation:
+When **choosing $\omega_0$**, make sure it is appropriate for your simulation:

 - It should not be so small that reaching the desired physical time requires an excessively long normalized time.
 - It should not be so large that the corresponding length unit $c / \omega_0$ becomes too small.
 - Ideally, the **smallest physical distance of interest** should be larger than the grid spacing determined by $(Nr, Na, Nz)$.
 ### Output
 The simulation outputs several fields (e.g., `Ez`, `Er`, `Ea`, `Bz`, `Br`, `Ba`) as HDF5 files.
 Each field represents a different component of the electric or magnetic field in the domain.
 Data files are stored in the specified output directory.
 ### Data Output Notes